More Info on yearSimilar Undetermined MusicSearch Artistopia

 In the Julian calendar , the average length of a year is 365.25 days.
 In a non-leap year, there are 365 days, in a leap year there are 366 days.
 A leap year occurs every 4 years.

-The Gregorian calendar attempts to keep the vernal equinox on or soon before March 21, hence it follows the tropical year|vernal equinox year .
-The average length of this calendar's year is gaps|365.242|5 mean solar days (as 97 out of 400 years are leap years); this is within one Parts-per notation|ppm of the current length of the mean tropical year (gaps|365.242|19 days).
-It is estimated that, by the year 4000, the vernal equinox will fall back by one day in the Gregorian calendar, not because of this difference, but because of the slowing down of the Earth's rotation and the associated lengthening of the sidereal day .
+The Gregorian calendar attempts to keep the vernal equinox on or soon before March 21; hence it follows the tropical year|vernal equinox year .
+The average length of this calendar's year is 365.2425 mean solar days (as 97 out of 400 years are leap years); this is within one Parts-per notation|ppm of the current length of the mean tropical year (365.24219 days).
+The vernal equinox is estimated to fall back in the Gregorian calendar by one day by the year 4000 not because of this difference but because of the slowing down of the Earth's rotation and the associated lengthening of the sidereal day .

 The Iranian calendar|Persian calendar , in use in Afghanistan and Iran , has its year begin on the day of the vernal equinox as determined by astronomical computation (for the time zone of Tehran ), as opposed to using an algorithmic system of leap years.